 Democrats Pledge to Raise Ethics; Experts Await

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Melissa Block.

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 As NPR's Peter Overby reports living of to a slogan could be a lot harder than coining one.

-Democrats laid out a plan for honest leadership and open government.
+PETER OVERBY: Democrats laid out a plan for honest leadership and open government.
 And emerging from the Democratic Caucus yesterday, speaker-designate Nancy Pelosi made the pledge again.

 OVERBY: But that's a link that can be defined several different ways.

 OVERBY: This is Paul Miller, a lobbyist and also president of the American League of Lobbyists.
 His one word description for the reform package - hypocritical.

-Mr. MILLER: To my knowledge, Jack Abramoff didn't hold a gun to anybody's head and say take my gift, take my meals and come to my restaurant.
+MILLER: To my knowledge, Jack Abramoff didn't hold a gun to anybody's head and say take my gift, take my meals and come to my restaurant.

-Mary Wilson of Albuquerque, president of the League Of Women Voters, says voters will notice whether the Democrats take ethics reform seriously or try to skate pass it.
+OVERBY: Mary Wilson of Albuquerque, president of the League Of Women Voters, says voters will notice whether the Democrats take ethics reform seriously or try to skate pass it.

 OVERBY: But the reform effort has plenty of skeptics in and out of Washington.
-Julian Zilizer is a history professor at Boston University who's studied congressional ethics over the years.
+Julian Zelizer is a history professor at Boston University who's studied congressional ethics over the years.
 He says the Democrats could claim success if they just diminish the culture of corruption.

-Peter Overby, NPR News, Washington.
+OVERBY: Peter Overby, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.